oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-local-files-db-actions/load-local-files-db-actions.md

 ### Prerequisites

-This lab requires the completion of **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**, from the **Contents** menu on the left.
+This lab requires the completion of **Lab 1: Set up the Workshop Environment > Task 3: Create the Autonomous Database Instance**, from the **Contents** menu on the left.

 ## Task 1: Download Two .csv Files from the MovieStream Data Lake to your Local Computer